Key Points

 A secondary visual control was put on the scales that weighed the cartons indicating whether the fill weight was repeatedly falling below the weight spec.
 Again, it activated a visual signal, but in this case, there was also an automatic shutdown of the machine to prevent further filling of underweight cartons.

-Visual controls are powerful tools for letting you know about nonconforming performance of any process.
+Visual controls are powerful tools for letting you know about the nonconforming performance of any process.
 Here are a few tips on using a visual control system.

 Be sure that you know when it is appropriate to just use a visual display and when to use a visual control.
 The key is whether you are just sharing information or want somebody to react and do something.